 Fauna appropriate to the terrain in the crevices and deep gutters: Sergeant Baker, morwong, crimson-banded and Maori wrasse.

 Fairy Bower at Manly is a Scenic Reef Shore Dive

-Fairy Bower: Kelpy rocks and boulders, of various sizes, with sandy base into the bay which is 7m max so best dived at high tide if you have a choice.
-As part of Cabbage Tree Bay Aquatic Reserve you’ll see some of the 200+ recorded species plus the occasional surprise visitor, like a resting ray, or a friendly dolphin.
+Fairy Bower: Kelpy rocks and boulders, of various sizes, with the sandy base into the bay which is 7m max so best dived at high tide if you have a choice.
+As part of Cabbage Tree Bay Aquatic Reserve, you’ll see some of the 200+ recorded species plus the occasional surprise visitor, like a resting ray, or a friendly dolphin.

 Being a no-take zone it has the greatest diversity of marine species of any bay around Sydney.